Deepwater Horizon explosion: Blowout

+Deepwater Horizon on fire as supply boats approach her.

 The fire aboard the Deepwater Horizon reportedly started at 9:56 p.m.
 CDT on April 20.

 Transocean employees on the vessel stated that the electric lights flickered, followed by two strong vibrations.
 Jim Ingram stated that "on the second [thud], we knew something was wrong."
 After the explosion, Adrian Rose stated that abnormal pressure had accumulated inside the marine riser and as it came up it "expanded rapidly and ignited."
 According to BP's internal investigation, a bubble of methane gas escaped from the well and shot up the drill column, expanding quickly as it burst through several seals and barriers before exploding.
 Rose said the event was basically a blowout.
 Survivors described the incident as a sudden explosion that gave them less than five minutes to escape as the alarm went off.

 The explosion was followed by a fire that engulfed the platform.
 After burning for more than a day, Deepwater Horizon sank on April 22.
 The Coast Guard stated on April 22 that it received word of the sinking at approximately 10:21 am.

 On Sept.
 8, BP published a report that suggested that the ignition source was the released gas entering the air intakes of the diesel generators, and engulfing the deck area where the exhaust outlets for the main generators were emitting hot exhaust gas.